-11. Plaintiff's Trademarks have been used exclusively by Plaintiff and have never been abandoned.
-Plaintiff's federal registrations are valid, subsisting, and in full force and effect.
-The trademark registrations attached to the proposed Amended Complaint as Exhibit 1, see supra at n.
-1, constitute prima facie evidence of their validity and of Plaintiff's exclusive right to use Plaintiff's Trademarks pursuant to 15 U.S.C. § 1057(b).
+11. Plaintiff's Trademarks have been used exclusively by Plaintiff, and have never been abandoned.
+The registrations are valid, subsisting, and in full force and effect.
+The Trademark Registrations attached to the Amended Complaint, as Exhibit 1, constitute prima facie evidence of their validity and of Plaintiff's exclusive right to use Plaintiff's Trademarks pursuant to 15 U.S.C. § 1057(b).